Shaw University: Undergraduate Profile

 Shaw offers 21 arts and sciences majors for degrees in Bachelor of Arts (B.A.) or Bachelor of Science (B.S.).
 Shaw also offers a non-degree teaching certificate for individuals who have earned a bachelor's degree or higher in education or related major and wish the fulfill the requirements to obtain a teaching license.
 The majority of students enroll in the School of Arts and Sciences and the School of Business and Professional Studies.

 Graduate Profile

 The university's graduate and professional schools include the School of Divinity, which offers a Master of Divinity (MDiv), Master of Arts in Christian Education (MACE), and a Master of Arts in Christian Leadership (MACL), and the School of Business and Professional Studies, which offers a Master of Science in Early Childhood Education (MS) through the Department of Education and Child Development.

 Student life

 Student body

 The Shaw University student body consists of 1,170 undergraduate students, 92% of which attend on a full-time basis (as of fall 2021).
 The percentage of students who received an income-based federal Pell grant intended for low-income students is 84%.

+Additionally, a new partnership with Wake County Public Schools beginning in August 2025 will have high school students from their two (single gender) leadership academies, WYWLA and WYMLA, attending on their campus.
+The two schools will have their Juniors and Seniors participating in dual enrollment at their respective schools and Shaw.
+This is expected to bring some 75-100 students on campus.
+Both schools had previously been partnered with another nearby HBCU, St. Augustine's.